-Competitors may lose contact and control of their ski without necessarily being disqualified.
-To complete the race competitors must have (or have regained) their ski and paddle and cross the finish line from the seaward side while maintaining contact with the ski and paddle.
+Competitors may lose contact with or control of their ski without necessarily being disqualified.
+To complete the race, competitors must have (or have regained) their ski and paddle and cross the in-water finish line from the seaward side while maintaining contact with the ski and paddle.